Telomeres are complex nuclear structures located at the ends of chromosomes.

 Currently, there is no way to completely stop telomere shortening, but there are ways to slow the process and even lengthen them:

-• Healthy Lifestyle: Proper nutrition, physical activity, adequate sleep, and avoiding smoking and stress can slow telomere shortening.
+- Healthy Lifestyle: Proper nutrition, physical activity, adequate sleep, and avoiding smoking and stress can slow telomere shortening.

-• Medication: Certain medications may slow telomere shortening, but they are still in research stages.
+- Pharmacological Treatment: Certain medications may slow telomere shortening, but they are still in research stages.

-• Dietary Supplements: Certain dietary supplements, such as vitamin D and omega-3 fatty acids, may slow telomere shortening, but further research is needed to confirm their effectiveness.
+- Dietary Supplements: Certain dietary supplements, such as Vitamin D and Omega-3 fatty acids, may slow telomere shortening, but further research is needed to confirm their effectiveness.

-• Physical Activity: Moderate physical activity may slow telomere shortening and even lengthen them.
+- Physical Activity: Moderate physical activity may slow telomere shortening and even lengthen them.

 Future Research: